ppellaton/political-appointments-hubert-copus/codebook-appeals.md

   representing the appellees listed on the appeal.
 - `aplt_att_count` An integer variable indicating the number of attorneys representing the appellants listed on the appeal.
-- `aplt_deft` A dummy variable indicating whether appellant(s) was the defendant in the originating district court case.
+- `aplt_deft` A dummy variable indicating whether the appellant(s) was the defendant in the originating district court case.
-- `aplt_pltf` A dummy variable indicating whether appellant(s) was the plaintiff in the originating district court case.
+- `aplt_pltf` A dummy variable indicating whether the appellant(s) was the plaintiff in the originating district court case.
-- `apltprose` A dummy variable indicating whether appellant(s) was a pro se litigant.
+- `apltprose` A dummy variable indicating whether the appellant(s) was a pro se litigant.
-- `apleprose` A dummy variable indicating whether appellee(s) was a pro se litigant.
+- `apleprose` A dummy variable indicating whether the appellee(s) was a pro se litigant.
-- `bothprose` A dummy variable indicating whether both were pro se litigants.
+- `bothprose` A dummy variable indicating whether both the appellant(s) and the appellee(s) were pro se litigants.